mihaiplotean/reflective-excel/README.md

 - Serialization of any java type to a cell value.
 - Tables which start anywhere in the sheet.

-For further instructions, see the documentation for the <a href="??">Reflective Excel Writer</a>.
+For further instructions, see the documentation for the [Reflective Excel Writer](src/main/java/com/mihai/writer/README.md)

 ## Contributing